10 Must Know Statistics About Cyberbullying

 There are fewer internet users in other regions of the world, but penetration rates are growing rapidly.
 Here are some numbers to show you what’s been going on over the past 20 years:

 As you can see, internet use is growing on the African continent at a stunning rate.
-Asia, the Middle East, and Latin America/Caribbean are also making some pretty tremendous strides.
+Asia, the Middle East, and Latin America/Caribbean are also showing rapid expansion.

-Growth rates in Europe are higher than in the other “more developed” regions thanks mainly to the impressive growth occurring in Eastern Europe, which has been undergoing considerable change since the fall of the Soviet Union in the early 1990s.
+Growth rates in Europe are higher thanks mainly to the impressive growth occurring in Eastern Europe, which has been undergoing considerable change since the fall of the Soviet Union in the early 1990s.

-In North America and Oceania/Australia, growth is not as quick, but the number of internet users in these regions has still more than doubled since 2000.
+In North America and Oceania/Australia, growth is not as quick, but the number of internet users has still more than doubled since 2000.

-As mentioned earlier, these growth rates are likely to slow, but that things are moving so quickly speaks to how important the internet has become to modern-day life and how much of a priority it has become to ensure people have access to a solid connection.
+These growth rates are likely to slow.
+But the figures show how important the internet has become to modern-day life.
+For many nations, it has become a top priority to ensure people have access to a solid connection.

 Statistics About Kids and the Internet

-Clearly, the internet is pervasive in all corners of the world, and it’s growing quickly.
-But is this happening just with the older populations?
+Internet use is pervasive around the world, and it’s growing quickly.
+But is this happening just with older people?
 Absolutely not.
-More and more kids are online now than ever have been in the past.
+More and more kids are online now than ever in the past.

 1. 95 Percent of Teens are Connected to the Internet; 85 Percent Are Social Media Users

-These numbers are collected from the US by the Pew Research Center, but they show that the internet is far from limited to just adults.
+These numbers collected from the U.S. by the Pew Research Center how that the internet is full of young users.
 Kids are going online in massive numbers, both to study and to have fun.
 On the one hand, this is excellent news, as it means children will have access to all the positive things the internet has to offer.
-But on the other hand, we don’t really know the long-term impact of so much online exposure so early in a kid’s life on their development.
+But on the other hand, we don’t really know the long-term impact of so much online exposure so early in a child’s life.